Joe Holmes (singer)

-Joe Holmes (1906 – 5 January 1978) was a fiddler, lilter and traditional singer from Antrim, Northern Ireland.
+Joe Holmes (1906 – 5 January 1978) was a fiddler, lilter and traditional singer from County Antrim, Northern Ireland.

 Biography

 Holmes's brother Harry had brought him home a present of his first fiddle on his return from the Great War.
 Holmes's first job was carrying the red warning flag in front of the steam roller, which took him travelling all around the country in a caravan.
 He took his fiddle on these trips.
 Some of the fiddle favourites included: "The Boys of Ballycastle", "The Blackberry Blossom", "Royal Charlie", "Wellington’s Medal" and "Rodney’s Glory".
 Holmes left the roadwork and worked at flax-scutching, first for a small mill near Killyrammer, and then into Milltown Mill, in Ballymoney.
 He then took up a healthier job as a green-keeper for Ballymoney Bowling club.

 Recordings

 All of Joe Holmes's recordings were made with Len Graham with whom he began regularly attending music sessions around Ireland in the 1960s.

 Their first album was Chaste Muses, Bards and Sages, which includes solo singing by both as well as duets and lilting.
 The record became an instant hit and Len’s assured singing coupled with Joe’s verve, and his huge store of songs, made them firm favourites in clubs, concerts and festivals.
 Sadly, Joe Holmes died just a fortnight after completing the recording of their follow-up LP, After Dawning, in 1978.